-In this example, the view is of the lavender field, and from it you guide the view to the horizon to the tree and sky.
+In this photo taken during a Provence Photo Tour, the view is of the lavender field, and from it you guide the view to the horizon to the tree and sky.
 If you place the horizon in the center, the eye will not have a place where to look natural, so if you wanted to show the incredible sky, the horizon should be placed in the lower horizontal line.

-Lets look some images to make it more visual and easier to understand:
+Let’s look some images to make them more visual and easier to understand: